U.S.-Denmark Defense Industry Seminar

 U.S. and Danish industry have been partners in addressing national security concerns for decades.
 The two industries have worked together not only on a number of industrial cooperation arrangements in Denmark, but also on technology cooperation programs in the U.S. and other international markets.

-Danish defense industry is a high-tech business exporting 80 pct. of goods and services.
+Danish defense industry is a high-tech business exporting 80 percent of goods and services.
 An increased focus on manufacturing innovation, specifically maritime, will create new opportunities for partnerships with U.S. industry.
 Denmark possesses a highly skilled, English-speaking workforce characterized with 96 percent of young people completing a secondary education program.

 ||Registration & Coffee Available|